-UN Treaty Bodies are derived from various international treaties (conventions, covenants) and oversee the implementation of their provisions through four main functions: (i) review of periodic reports submitted by States; (ii) clarification and interpretation of the relevant treaty through the adoption of general comments; (iii) examination of complaints (only after all possible remedies have been exhausted); (iv) inquiries into grave or systematic violations (see table for summary).
+UN treaty bodies are derived from various international treaties (conventions, covenants) and oversee the implementation of their provisions through four main functions: (i) review of periodic reports submitted by states; (ii) clarification and interpretation of the relevant treaty through the adoption of general comments; (iii) examination of complaints (only after all possible remedies have been exhausted); (iv) inquiries into grave or systematic violations.

-Once the treaty body has both the State report and the shadow reports, they hold a session and allow time for the State and civil society to draw attention to their main points in their reports.
-The treaty bodies create a list of issues – which is just a list of further questions to the State.
-The State prepares a written response and then the treaty body issues Concluding Observations.
-These Concluding Observations highlight both the positive ways in which the State has implemented the treaty and the areas of concern – with some recommendations.
-These Concluding Observations have improved over the years and there are some really good opportunities for advocacy.
+Once the treaty body has both the state report and the shadow reports, they hold a session and allow time for the state and civil society to draw attention to the main points in their reports.
+The treaty bodies create a list of issues – which is just a list of further questions to the state.
+The state prepares a written response and then the treaty body issues concluding observations.
+These concluding observations highlight both the positive ways in which the state has implemented the treaty and the areas of concern – with some recommendations.
+These concluding observations have improved over the years and there are some really good opportunities for advocacy.

-The UN treaty bodies most relevant for the right to education are:
+The UN treaty bodies most relevant to the right to education are the:

-- The Committee on the Rights of the Child (CRC)
+- Committee on the Rights of the Child (CRC)

-- The Committee on the Elimination of Discrimination against Women (CEDAW)
+- Committee on the Elimination of Discrimination against Women (CEDAW)

-- The Committee on the Elimination of Racial Discrimination (CERD)
+- Committee on the Elimination of Racial Discrimination (CERD)

-- The Committee on the Rights of Persons with Disabilities (CRPD)
+- Committee on the Rights of Persons with Disabilities (CRPD)

-To know, when your country will be examined, see the website of each committee.
+To find out when your country will be examined, see the website of each committee.

 However, being a political body, its impact may be manipulated for ulterior motives and thus be less effective than other mechanisms though it is still important for some international naming and shaming strategies.

-To know when your country will be examined, see the UPR web page.
+To find out when your country will be examined, see the UPR web page.

 A complaint can be submitted by: